-Rynn Dupes joined the College of Law in 2006 and the Office of Development and Alumni Affairs in 2011.
-In her role as the coordinator of stewardship and alumni affairs, Rynn oversees the college’s regional alumni events, donor relations and stewardship programs.
-She also provides support to the college’s board members and volunteers within the law school.
+Rynn Young joined the College of Law in 2006 and the Office of Advancement in 2011.
+In her role as coordinator of advancement she leads the college’s donor relations and stewardship programs.
+She is responsible for the law school’s donor communications strategy and its regional alumni events.
+She also provides support to the college’s board members and volunteers.

 Young is a two-time graduate of the University of Tennessee, Knoxville, with a bachelor’s degree in English and a master’s degree in communication and information.
 In addition to her work at the college, Young is actively involved in the community through the Knox County Foster Care Review Board and the League of Women Voters of Knoxville/Knox County serving as president of the latter.